Planning as Inference in Epidemiological Models: Software

-The PyProb+FRED integration code lives in three separate repositories: a fork of the FRED repository with PyProb integration,\footnote{\url{https://github.com/plai-group/FRED}} a fork of the PyProb code with slight additions required for FRED integration,\footnote{\url{https://github.com/plai-group/pyprob}} and a repository that contains plotting and running scripts.\footnote{\url{https://github.com/plai-group/covid}} This last repository also contains a Singularity \citep{singularity} image containing all of the necessary software dependencies, including the repositories above, required to run automated inference in FRED.
-As Singularity images are supported at a large number of existing high performance computing facilities, this should dramatically reduce the amount of time spend by those wishing to use FRED or FRED+PyProb in their own environment and even at supercomputing-scale.
+While the current FRED source code is proprietary, we are happy to discuss the process of PyProb+FRED integration with any interested parties. {Furthermore, we have released the PyProb+FRED integration code for our influenza experiment, which uses the older, open-source version of FRED.
+This code is contained in three separate repositories: a fork of the FRED repository with PyProb integration,\footnote{\url{https://github.com/plai-group/FRED}} a fork of the PyProb code with slight additions required for FRED integration,\footnote{\url{https://github.com/plai-group/pyprob}} and a repository that contains scripts for orchestrating and plotting artifacts from simulation and inference.\footnote{\url{https://github.com/plai-group/covid}} This last repository also contains a Singularity container \citep{singularity} image bundling all of the necessary software dependencies, including the repositories above.
+This should dramatically reduce the setup time for interested parties, as Singularity images are supported at a large number of existing high performance computing facilities.}